 關於 Innovation: From Creativity to Entrepreneurship 專項課程

-In a world characterized by volatility, uncertainty, complexity, and ambiguity, leaders require innovation skills.
+In a world characterized by volatility, uncertainty, complexity, and ambiguity, leaders require robust innovation skills.
 Thinking flexibly and developing an entrepreneurial mindset are critical to thriving in uncertain business environments.
-This specialization addresses how to recognize and question assumptions and constraints so as to identify and capitalize on opportunities.
-Innovation is needed within existing organizations and to found new organizations.
+This specialization addresses how to recognize and question assumptions and constraints to identify and capitalize on opportunities.
 Learning to change the rules of the game by creating innovative value propositions and discovering new market positions for sustained competitive advantage are some of the actionable lessons in this specialization.